HuskyDG/huskydg.github.io/blog/detect_magisk_xposed.md

 fprintf (rc, MAGISK_RC, tmp_dir, pfd_svc, ls_svc, bc_svc);
 ```

-Magisk will inject three of its own services into `init.rc` at startup to receive events such as post-fs-data; the names of these three services are randomized, and init will actually go to the system properties Add init.svc.<service name>a property like this, with a value of running or stopped, to tell other processes the status of the service.
+Magisk will inject three of its own services into `init.rc` at startup to receive events such as post-fs-data; the names of these three services are randomized, and init will actually go to the system properties.
+Add `init.svc.<service name>` property like this, with a value of running or stopped, to tell other processes the status of the service.
 MagiskDetector takes advantage of this mechanism, traverses the system properties to record all service names, and then knows whether any service names have changed after the user restarts.

 ## Detect SELinux rules
 [magiskpolicy/rules.cpp](https://github.com/topjohnwu/Magisk/blob/master/native/jni/magiskpolicy/rules.cpp)